FudanMPL/Garnet/README.md

 ## Efficiency Evaluation
+<a name="efficiency"></a>

 ### 0. Network Simulation

-We conduct efficiency evaluations under two network configurations: LAN and WAN.
+Before evaluating the efficiency of the frameworks, you should simulate the network setting.

-To simulate the LAN setting, use the following command
+If you want to evaluate the efficiency of the frameworks in the LAN setting, use the following command
 ```
 ./lan.sh
 ```

-To simulate the WAN setting, use the following command
+If you want to evaluate the efficiency of the frameworks in the WAN setting, use the following command
 ```
 ./wan.sh
 ```